HM Prison Birmingham: 2016 prison riot

-There was reportedly a buildup of frustration over prison conditions prior to the riot.
+There was reportedly a buildup of frustration by prisoners over prison conditions prior to the riot.
 Low staff numbers, poor healthcare and nutrition were cited as factors.
 Also, prisoners being on 'lockdown' in their cells all day was cited as a major contributing factor to the disturbance.

 On 16 December 2016, a prison officer was reportedly "rushed" by inmates leading to a rapid escalation of what prison officials described as "trouble".
 According to a G4S statement, staff retreated from two of the prison's four wings, sealing the abandoned sections before withdrawing.
 The disturbances, however, subsequently spread to the remaining two wings.
-According to a different account of events told by a "prison affairs blogger" quoted by The Guardian, the breakdown in order began after inmates seized control of fire hoses and began breaking lights.
+According to a different account of events told by a prison affairs blogger quoted by The Guardian, the breakdown in order began after inmates seized control of fire hoses and began breaking lights.
 Prison staff attempted to lock down inmates in their cells, however, during the operation an officer's keys were stolen, whereupon security staff were ordered to evacuate the wing.
-An injured prisoner was baited.
+An injured prisoner was used as 'bait' to encourage officers to unlock doors.

 A Prison Officers Association spokesman described the incident as, "another stark warning to the Ministry of Justice that the service is in crisis".
-Shadow justice secretary, Richard Burgon said, “This is only the latest in a number of disturbances across the prison estate.
-The justice secretary is failing to get this crisis under control.”
+Shadow justice secretary, Richard Burgon said, "This is only the latest in a number of disturbances across the prison estate.
+The justice secretary is failing to get this crisis under control".

 Michael Spurr of National Offender Management Service Agency claimed drugs, overcrowding, and reduced staffing had put prisons under pressure.

 One inmate in the prison's G wing, which was reserved for sex offenders during the riots, reportedly informed his solicitor that, during the disturbance, rioting inmates had attempted to gain access to that section of the facility and that prisoners were "terrified" they would be attacked.

 On Friday evening, specialist riot squads from His Majesty's Prison Service were dispatched to assume control of the situation due to the scale of the disturbance, which had grown to involve more than 600 inmates.
 By late that day, prison officials were reportedly back in control of the facility.
 460 prisoners were moved to other prisons and some caused problems at Hull Prison.
 The Birmingham riot was described by one source as the worst prison disturbance in a B category prison in the United Kingdom since the 1990 Strangeways Prison riot.
 The Birmingham riot caused about £2 million worth of damage.

 This is the third serious incident within under two months.
 Riots previously happened at Bedford Prison and Lewes Prison and a subsequent riot happened at Swaleside Prison.